gvwilson/thirdbit/src/fiction/iffy/index.md

 "I wish I could tell you, but—"

 "Wish harder!"
 Iffy snapped.
-"I'm done bein' everybody's football.
+"I'm done bein' everybody's tossball.
 An' I'm done bein' treated like a kid.
 You said my First wasn't like anybody else.
 How about you pretend you're talkin' to her right now instead o' me?"